Peameal bacon: Sandwiches

 In the 1960s, customers of Joe Homer's St. Lawrence Market butcher shop opted for the centre cut of cured peameal loins, leaving him with the ends.
 Homer and Elso Biancolin, who ran a bakery shop at the market, sliced and fried the bacon ends and sold them on buns.
 Biancolin's sons, Robert and Maurice, expanded the family's Carousel Bakery during the market's 1977 renovation, and their featured peameal bacon sandwich on a fresh Kaiser roll received national and international attention from food critics and TV chefs.

 The Carousel Bakery's peameal bacon sandwich is simple, without complicated sauces, toppings or layers.
-It is composed of 1/8 in slices of peameal bacon cooked on a griddle long enough to crisp, drizzled with honey mustard, served on a soft fresh roll.
+It is composed of 1/8 in slices of peameal bacon cooked on a griddle long enough to crisp, drizzled with honey mustard, and served on a soft fresh roll.
 There are options to add an egg or side bacon.

 It was served at the inaugural Canadian Comedy Awards in 2000.
 In 2016, the peameal bacon sandwich was named Toronto's signature dish.
 This was announced by Mayor John Tory at a local food festival with several versions offered.
 Peameal bacon sandwiches were included in a wager between Tory and Oakland Mayor Libby Schaaf during the 2019 NBA Finals.